Jump to content

 YoungCR's Achievements

-4. Time to get the ball rolling again.
-Assignments will be on 11/25!
-Secret Santa Time !!!
-PM/text me your address if you are interested in participating and you will be added to the list.
+11. Secret Santa Time !!!
+Assignments will be done on Tues 11/21/2022 PM/text me your address if you are interested in participating and you will be added to the list.
 General guideline for gifts is ~$20 or more if you choose.
-Gifts can be sent or opened at any time but its more magical when the presents are opened or revealed on Christmas Eve/Christmas Day If for some reason you get assigned the same person you got in a previous year, just say so.
-PARTICIPANTATIONS: ----------------------------------------- YoungCR Patsbimmer1 RekPoint P_Roloff Bassboy3313 B C M42B32 wasn't m3 Jdesign HipMF Boris3
+Gifts can be sent or opened at any time but it's more magical when the presents are opened or revealed on Christmas Eve/Christmas Day.
+Please reply in this thread with what you received!
+It's all part of the fun to see what others got and to verify gifts made it to their destination.
+PARTICIPANTATIONS: ----------------------------------------- YoungCR JDesign WasntM3 m42b32 P_Roloff Patsbimmer1 Rampelsauce Rekpoint

 ×